ariceeee/devpost-orientation-hackathon/writeup.md

 # :thinking: What's next for Sponge Bob Portfolio?
 Right now the portfolio is just a mock up, starring Spongebob and a number of placeholders.
 Eventually we'd like to each modify it to contain our own contact information, experiences, and projects.

+We would also like to add Edit and Delete endpoints for the blog posts as well as restrict access to Add/Edit/Delete posts to only the owner.